 Are you wondering what food pairs well with Pinot Noir?
-This handy Pinot Noir Food Pairing Guide includes the best food pairings for different Pinot Noir styles so you can create the perfect wine match for every occasion.
+This handy Pinot Noir Food Pairing Guide includes the best food and wine pairings for different Pinot Noir styles so you can create the perfect wine match for every occasion.

-Pinot Noir is one of the most food-friendly and versatile red wines – that’s why it is often called the perfect dinner guest.
-The elegant wine pairs well with fruity and earthy flavors, making it a great match for a variety of meat, seafood, and vegetables.
+Pinot Noir is an incredibly food-friendly and versatile wine – that’s why it is often called the perfect dinner guest.
+The elegant wine pairs well with fruity and earthy flavors, making it a perfect match for a variety of meat, seafood, and vegetables.
 Stuffed mushrooms, grilled salmon, and the classic Beef Bourguignon are just some popular Pinot Noir pairings.

 10 facts about Pinot Noir